 The playground is a fun place for little kids to play.
 And the whole family can have lunch together in the picnic pavilion.

 Water sports lovers are also welcomed here as you can go kayaking, canoeing, windsurfing and paddleboarding on the reservoir waters.

 You can bring your own equipment or rent it directly from the cabana near the reservoir.

-The good news is that there is no entrance fee and everyone rushes here to spend some quality time near the water.
+The good news is that you don’t have to pay to get in, and lots of people come here to spend time near the water.